shuped/freshGrade-Challenge/Suggestion 2 - SQL Query/README.md

   }
 }
 ```
 it is clear the majority of the computation is spent searching the data models for a particular ID.
-The fastest improvement would be query the database and return a data model that allows for immediate computation of the desired operation (i.e. `sendEmail`).
+The greatest improvement would be to query the database and return a data model that allows for immediate computation of the desired operation (i.e. `sendEmail`).
+This is of course dependent on the time it takes to connect to the external database, but for very large input this method will show the greatest improvement.

+This method may not be consistent with existing design patterns or available infastructure, and as such is included in this submission for concept only.
+In production, the query building could be done with higher order functions and more modularity by way of generic helper functions that are used throughout the code base.

+### Conclusion

+Implementing a data-driven approach would of course solve the root of the problem, but may not be reconcilable with existing code.
+This solution is for trivial example purposes only.